AhmedSaa3d/Hiring-Requisition-Process-IBM-Course-Exercise/README.md

     - Validate the process model and take a snapshot

 ## Exercise 4.
 Playback 1: Controlling process flow with business data
+    - Implement the intermediate timer event
+    - Create the process flow variables for the Hiring Request Process
+    - Create process flow variables for the Approve Hire Request linked process
+    - Implement gateways
+    - Implement routing for an activity
+    - Review artifact references

 ## Exercise 5.
 Playback 1: Business data, services, and coaches
+    - Build business objects and variables
+    - Create a reusable client-side human service and define input controls
+    - Reuse and debug the client-side human service

 ## Exercise 6.
 Playback 1: User interface design and implementation
+    - Group controls into tabs on a coach
+    - Change the appearance of the coach by applying a custom theme
+    - Customize controls
+    - Modify the mobile layout

 ## Exercise 7.
 Playback 1: Conducting the Playback session